Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 The Role of Nightshades and Garlic in Cultural Cuisines

-Nightshades and garlic play significant roles in various cultural cuisines.
+Nightshades and garlic play significant roles in various cultural cuisines, such as tomato sauce and bell pepper in Italian dishes.
 They are not just food ingredients; they are integral to the culinary heritage and practices of many cultures.

 Cultural Cuisine Highlights